 - Is your coach authentic?
 This is a critical coaching criteria.
-I always stress to my clients, “Be who you are and that’s the only way you’ll succeed.”
+I always stress, “Be who you are and that’s the only way you’ll succeed.”
 Coaches should follow this same philosophy, letting their authentic brand a personality shine through.
 By being true to themselves and their clients, is the only way for the coaching process to succeed.
 There’s a lot “coaches in a box,” for sale and sales pitches that promise “executive potential,” but a coach that is skilled in, or has an innate knack for reading people, and is also willing to be open and honest, is a great coach to have!

 - Is your coach experienced and credentialed?
 A coach doesn’t have to be a celebrity to be a great coach, but they should be credentialed and experienced.
 International Coaching Federation certification demonstrates that a coach is trained and has honed their skills with a dedication to succeed in this “helping” profession.
 Their intensive training will also help YOU succeed.
 Experience—a vast array of experience—is also an admired qualification in a coach.
 An experienced coach brings “real-world” applications to each session in order to help you craft goals are doable and industry appropriate.